-How to file for legal separation in NC?
 Here are some of the most common questions about legal separation, along with answers from Raleigh Separation Agreement lawyers at Vitale Family Law.

 Do I Need a Legal Separation Before I Get Divorced?

 For practical purposes, legal separations aren’t very common in modern times.
-In previous decades, couples sometimes decided to live separate lives without formally ending their marriage.
+However, in previous decades, couples sometimes decided to live separate lives without formally ending their marriage.
 In some cases, this was due to religious beliefs or social ideas that made divorce not an option.
 In other cases, people stayed married because one spouse needed financial support or health insurance.

-In the modern era, however, it’s quite rare for couples to choose a legal separation rather than a divorce.
+In the modern era, however, it’s rare for couples to choose a legal separation rather than a divorce.
 It’s also possible for one spouse to provide financial support to the other without staying officially married.

 Do I Need a Separation Agreement to Get a Divorce?

 A Separation Agreement is a document that addresses several issues, including the division of the spouses’ property, alimony, division of debt, child support, child custody, and any other items essential to the parties.

 A Separation Agreement is a legally binding contract.
 If one party breaches the Agreement, the other person can sue to enforce the Agreement in court.

 Do I Need a Lawyer to Write a Separation Agreement?

 You can represent yourself in a North Carolina divorce, including drafting your Separation Agreement.